CalderBot/re-natal/README.md

 # Re-Natal

 ### This Fork:
-- just comment out line 699
+- just comment out line 699 of re-natal.coffee
 - this makes it work wih React-Native 62

 ### A utility for building ClojureScript-based React Native apps